Stockholm Metro: Initial Construction

-The decision to build a metro was made in 1941.
-The following years, and in some cases earlier, some routes were built to a near metro standard but operated with trams.
-These included Kristineberg-Islandstorget, Slussen–Blåsut (including the oldest tunnel Slussen–Skanstull from 1933) and Telefonplan–Hägerstensåsen.
+Full Metro

 The first part of the metro was opened on 1 October 1950, from Slussen to Hökarängen, having been converted from tram to metro operation.
-In 1951, a second line from Slussen to Stureby was opened (which was also tram operated until then).
-In 1952, a second system, from Hötorget to the western suburbs was opened.
-In 1957, the two parts were connected via the Central station (at T-Centralen) and the Old Town (at Gamla stan metro station), forming the Green Line.
-During the period 1950–1960, the Green Line was extended piece by piece.
+In 1951, a second branch from Slussen to Stureby was opened (which was also tram operated until then).
+In 1952, a second line, from Hötorget to the western suburbs was opened.
+In 1957, the two parts were connected with a line between Hötorget and Slussen, with two new intermediate stations: T-Centralen, adjacent to Stockholm Central station, Gamla stan in Stockholm's old town, forming the Green Line.
+Through the 1950s, the Green Line was extended piece by piece.

 The Red Line was opened in 1964, from T-Centralen over Liljeholmen ending in Fruängen and Örnsberg, both in the Southwest.
 It was extended piece by piece until 1978, when it reached Mörby centrum via a bridge over Stocksundet sea strait.

 The third and final system, the Blue Line, was opened in 1975, with two lines running northwest from the city center.
 As the construction requirements have become more strict over the years, newer segments have more tunnels than older ones, and the Blue Line is almost entirely tunnelled.
 The latest addition to the whole network, Skarpnäck station, was opened in 1994.

 Network

 Stations

 There are 100 stations in use in the Stockholm metro (of which 47 are underground).
 One station, Kymlinge, was built but never put into use.
 One station has been taken out of use and demolished.
 The old surface station at Bagarmossen was demolished and replaced with a new underground station, this being prior to the metro extension to the Skarpnäck metro station.

-The Stockholm metro is well known for the decoration of its stations; it has been called the longest art gallery in the world.
-Several of the stations (especially on the Blue Line) are left with the bedrock exposed, crude and unfinished, or as part of the decorations.
-At Rissne, an informative fresco about the history of Earth's civilizations runs along both sides of the platform.
+The Stockholm metro is well known for the decoration of its stations.
+Several of the stations (especially on the Blue Line) are left with the bedrock exposed, crude and unfinished, or as part of the decorations..